shaheennabi/My_Datasets/25k_Crops_Plants_object_detection_dataset_open-source/dataset_link.md

 # Open-Source Crop/Plant Object Detection Dataset

+*Note: If you need this dataset in any other format, DM me on LinkedIn or ask in the discussions box.
+I will provide it ASAP.*

 ## Introduction
 I am excited to open-source this dataset to help developers, researchers, and machine learning enthusiasts build object detection models for agricultural applications.
 This dataset consists of annotated images of **100 different crops/plants**, providing a valuable resource for training and evaluating object detection models.